 - Could an employer’s discriminatory action be justified on the basis of customer or client preferences?

 As a general rule, no.

 - Is an employer allowed to discriminate against an employee because the employer believes the employee acts or appears in ways that do not conform to stereotypes about the way men or women are expected to behave?

 - May a covered employer require a transgender employee to dress in accordance with the employee’s sex assigned at birth?

 - Does an employer have the right to have separate sex-segregated bathrooms at the workplace?

-Yes, however all individuals have the right to use the restroom that is consistent with their gender identity.
+Yes, all individuals have the right to use the restroom that is consistent with their gender identity.

 - Could the use of pronouns that are inconsistent with an individual’s gender identity be considered harassment?

-Syntrio highly recommends that all employers review the EEOC’s guidance with their entire workforce, and also revisit policy and training programs to ensure they are consistent with changes to the law that have occurred over the past twelve months.
-Syntrio welcomes your questions and would be happy to assist with implementation of a training program and/or policy revision.
+Syntrio highly recommends that all employers review the EEOC’s guidance with their entire workforce and revisit policy and training programs to ensure they are consistent with changes to the law that have occurred over the past twelve months.
+Syntrio welcomes your questions and would be happy to assist with the implementation of a training program and/or policy revision.
 Syntrio works with employers and organizations of all sizes and looks forward to discussing these emerging issues with you or your representatives soon.